msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 auto view = rotate * translate;
 ```

 To make the camera the origin point of this new coordinate frame, we apply a translation that is equal to the negative of the `position` vector — their sum is $(0,0,0)$.
-OpenGL uses the right-handed coordinate system, and expects the camera to look along the negative $z$-axis in view space, i.e., objects in front of the camera should have negative $z$ coordinates.
-As a result, what's considered "forward" in world space should map to negative $z$ in view space.
+OpenGL uses the right-handed coordinate system, and expects the camera to look along the negative _z_-axis in view space, i.e., objects in front of the camera should have negative _z_ coordinates.
+As a result, what's considered "forward" in world space should map to negative _z_ in view space.
 To achieve this, we negate the `forward` vector when constructing the rotation matrix, regardless of its world space direction.
 Also, notice that translation is applied first, then rotation.
 This is because we want to rotate objects around the camera, not the world origin.

 ### Camera Movement